 Elimination of advisor conflicts

-It would seem that offering an index-fund-only line-up would make it impossible for those advisors working for banks, brokerage firms and insurance companies (who are not fiduciaries) to recommend funds that aren’t in participants’ best interests.
-Since these advisors work for their employers first, and probably themselves second, client interests generally come in third place.
-Offering an index-fund-only line-up would make it impossible for these conflicted advisors to recommend funds that pay them high commissions or soft dollar payments.
+It would seem that offering an index-fund-only lineup would make it impossible for those advisors working for banks, brokerage firms and insurance companies (who are held to a lower fiduciary standard) to recommend funds that aren’t in participants’ best interests.

 Many participants have a hard time understanding the goals and objectives of some of the investment funds in their plans.
 They may have an easier time understanding that a mid-cap index fund mimics a mid-cap index rather than trying to distinguish between mid-cap growth, value and blended funds.